mendix/docs/content/howto8/extensibility/create-a-pluggable-widget-one.md

 ![mx generator](attachments/pluggable-part-one/generatorblack.png)

-Note that whenever it's required to reinstall NPM package dependencies inside the scaffolded widget development project with an NPM version of 7 or higher, make sure to run the installation script with an extra flag: `npm install --legacy-peer-deps`.
+Note that whenever it is required to reinstall NPM package dependencies inside the scaffolded widget development project with an NPM version of 7 or higher, make sure to run the installation script with an extra flag: `npm install --legacy-peer-deps`.

 ### 3.3 Adding the Attribute